rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 We now have everything we need to implement the route handlers or the business logic of the app.
 First, we'll implement the `index-page` function which renders a page that:

-1. Shows all of the user's bookmarks in the database
+1. Shows all of the user's bookmarks in the database, and
 2. Shows a form that allows the user to insert new bookmarks into the database

 ```clojure